satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the clarity, reproducibility \ :sup:``[b] <#cmnt2>`_`\ and correctness
 of contributions.

-There are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
-plosone.org) that address some of the above individual problems, but the vast majority of journals do not.
 The most prominent example of a post-publication review system, arxiv.org, comes from the field of high energy particle physics.
 It has transformed the way results are disseminated, reviewed and debated.
 Authors submit articles to arXiv even before they are submitted or appear in a traditional journal.
 Often, discussion and responses take place before the article appears in print.
 Interesting findings and the scientific discourse related to these findings are thus brought to the immediate attention of the community and the public.
 This process of rapid, fully open debate based on the exchange of technical preprints takes place even for major new results that in other fields would typically be shrouded in secrecy.
 A recent example was the open discussion of the possible discovery of a new particle at Fermilab's Tevatron accelerator that did not fit the Standard Model of particle physics\ :sup:``[2] <#ftnt2>`_`\ .
 However, this system addresses narrow domains of expertise and its scalability in the context of increasingly interdisciplinary domains remains untested.

-The preeminent example of a technology affecting open discussion is the social network web application.
+The advent of social networking technology has altered the traditional mechanisms of discourse, but the ease of adding to discussions has also resulted in increasingly redundant and voluminous information.
+Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptmize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
 In the scientific world, new discoveries and technologies provide alternative viewpoints and data acquisition and analysis approaches.
 This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.
-Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptmize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
-Opening up the review process to everyone, not just to a select few anonymous reviewers, and drawing on these social technologies has the potential to address every one of the problems raised above.
+However, the scientific establishment has been slow to adopt these social technologies.
+The peer review system is one area where such technologies can address current problems and move the process into the 21st century.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In